aankit/cep-analysis/README.md

 2. Converted all PDFs to text files with PDFMiner's pdf2txt.py tool.

-3. Built a CSV of CEP questions with their section headers.

 ## ToDo List

-1. Create a CEP template that can used as a reference
-2.
+1. Build a CSV of CEP questions with their section headers to help parse txt files.